angulardart/site-angulardart/src/angular/guide/hierarchical-dependency-injection.md

 In fact, there is no such thing as ***the*** injector.
 An app may have multiple injectors.
 An Angular app is a tree of components.
 Each component instance has its own injector.
-The tree of components parallels the tree of injectors.
+The tree of injectors parallels the tree of components.

 <div class="l-sub-section" markdown="1">
-  The component's injector may be a _proxy_ for an ancestor injector higher in the component tree.
+  A component's injector may be a _proxy_ for an ancestor injector higher in the component tree.
   That's an implementation detail that improves efficiency.
   You won't notice the difference and your mental model should be that every component has its own injector.
 </div>

 Consider this guide's variation on the Tour of Heroes app.
-At the top is the `AppComponent` which has some sub-components.
+At the top is the `AppComponent` which has some subcomponents.
 One of them is the `HeroesListComponent`.
 The `HeroesListComponent` holds and manages multiple instances of the `HeroTaxReturnComponent`.
-The following diagram represents the state of the this guide's three-level component tree when there are three instances of `HeroTaxReturnComponent` open simultaneously.
+The following diagram illustrates a three-level component tree when there are three instances of `HeroTaxReturnComponent` open simultaneously.

 <img class="image-display" src="{% asset_path 'ng/devguide/dependency-injection/component-hierarchy.png' %}" alt="injector tree">